Wide-AdGraph: Detecting Ad Trackers with a Wide Dependency Chain Graph: Conclusion

 \section{Conclusion}

-Third-party tracker services are very dynamic and may change their behavior repeatedly.
-So this circumstance leads to most previous works became vulnerable, especially the ones that are only based on URLs pattern or code analysis.
-In this paper we present a holistic approach that considers conventional features, such as URLs and Javascripts' contents, and the behavior of the third parties which serve the top 10K Alexa's websites.
-In contrast to the most state-of-the-art machine learning approaches in this area in which a separate dependency graph is constructed and analyzed for individual websites, our proposed method builds a large scale \emph{WideGraph} by properly merging the dependency graphs of individual websites.
-Using \emph{WideGraph}, we can encode the third parties' specific roles in the whole network into structural (graph-based) features.
-Using strong content and structural features, we have trained a Random Forest model to classify third party nodes into tracker and non-tracker categories.
-The resulted classifier has showed high degree of robustness to dynamic behavior of third party nodes, reached to 96.1\% biased and 90.9\% unbiased accuracy, and uncovered hundreds of new trackers that are not hit by filter-lists at the time of this writing.
+Third-party AdTracker services are very dynamic and may change their behavior repeatedly.
+As a result, many AdTracker detection mechanisms become vulnerable, especially the ones working only based on URLs patterns or code analysis.
+In this paper, we proposed a holistic approach that considers conventional URL features, alongside the behavior of the third-parties in the AdTracker ecosystem.
+Unlike the most state-of-the-art machine learning approaches that use separate dependency graphs for individual websites, our proposed method builds a large scale {\em Wide-AdGraph} by properly merging the dependency graphs of individual websites.
+Using the {\em Wide-AdGraph}, we can encode the third-parties' specific roles in the whole network into structural (graph-based) features.
+Using strong content and structural features, we have trained a random forest model to classify third-party nodes into AdTracker and non-AdTracker categories.
+The resulted classifier has shown a high degree of robustness to the dynamic behavior of third-party nodes, reached to 96.1\% biased and 90.9\% unbiased accuracy, and uncovered hundreds of new AdTrackers that are not hit by filter-lists at the time of this writing.